toucansites/try-o-template-demo/contents/posts/start/index.md

 - [Add a new post](/new-post): Create and publish new content using Markdown while associating it with relevant tags and authors.
 - [Create a custom page in navigation](/new-navigation): Add static pages, like “About” or “Contact Us,” and include them in the navigation menu.
 - [Customize the footer](/change-footer): Update your site’s footer with social links, copyright information, and custom text.
-- [Theme Tweaks](/theme-tweaks): Tweak your theme by changing the theme colours or add block directives.
+- [Template Tweaks](/template-tweaks): Tweak your template by changing the template colours or add block directives.

 Each guide is designed to provide step-by-step instructions to make the customization process seamless.